Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

     ```

 You can also log events as out-of-session.
-Out-of-session events have a `session_id` of `-1` and are not considered part of the current session, meaning they do not extend the current session.
+Out-of-session events have a `session_id` of `-1` and aren't considered part of the current session, meaning they don't extend the current session.
  This might be useful if you are logging events triggered by push notifications, for example.
 You can log events as out-of-session by setting the input parameter `outOfSession` to true when calling `logEvent()`.

 === "Java"